Roasted Brussels sprouts served with our bold, creamy, tangy maple syrup or honey mustard dressing are among the best side dishes for fall and winter.

-They should fit on a single layer without overlapping to get tender and crisp.
+They should fit on a single layer without overlapping.

-Note: it actually doesn’t matter if the sprouts lay with some cut sides up and some down.
+Note: it doesn’t matter if the sprouts lay with the cut sides up or down.

 While the sprouts bake, prep the dressing.

-Transfer to a serving platter and drizzle with the mustard-maple syrup dressing.
+Transfer to a serving platter and drizzle with the dressing.